 The ornate interior of Jerusalem Synagogue features vibrant blue and gold decorations, arched ceilings, and grand chandeliers.

-That’s probably also why it feels like such hidden gem in Prague – most tourists don’t make it out here, which is a shame because it’s absolutely worth seeing!
+That’s probably also why it feels like a hidden gem in Prague – most tourists don’t make it out here, which is a shame because it’s absolutely worth seeing!

 Admission: Entrance is Kč 150 (about US$7, €6, or £5), or free with the Prague Visitor Pass.